Dorsey Burnette: The Burnette Brothers

-In November 1957, the brothers were approached by songwriter John Marascalco, who had written "Ready Teddy" and "Rip It Up" for Little Richard as well as "Good Night My Love".
-He was looking for a singer to help him with "Bertha Lou", a new song.
-Dorsey and Johnny went into the Master Recorders Studio in Hollywood and backed by Odell Hull (lead guitar), Danny Flores (piano) and H.B.
-Barnum (drums) cut two tracks: "Bertha Lou" and "‘Till The Law Says Stop".
-It originally was planned that Johnny should sing the lead vocals, but when he recalled that he was still under contract to Coral Records, Dorsey suggested that nobody would care if he sang the song.
-The vocal duties were switched, with Johnny singing some of the backing vocals.
-The two sides were released as a single (Surf SR5019-45) under Dorsey's name.
-Coral threatened to sue, and so label owner Kenny Babcock withdrew the record.
-Babcock had Dorsey's voice overdubbed with that of Johnny Faire (also known as John Faircloth).
-Surf SR5019-45 was subsequently re-released as by Johnny Faire.
-Johnny Faire later changed his name and found fame as Donnie Brooks.

 The songwriting credits show John Marascalco as the writer of "Bertha Lou", but Cub Koda reports Brooks as saying that the song was in fact written by Johnny Burnette, who, as part of the recording deal, sold it to Marascalco.
 John Marascalco later was persuaded to release Dorsey's version, which he still owned.
 In 1965, "Bertha Lou"/"Keep a Knockin’" was released as Cee-Jam No. 6 with "Bertha Lou" under the name of Dorsey Burnette.
 The flipside "Keep a Knockin’" was released under the name The Brothers.
 In 1966, "Bertha Lou"/"’Til The Law Says Stop" was released as Cee-Jam No. 16 with both sides under the name Dorsey Burnette.